 (9) STANZA ITALIAN BISTRO & WINE BAR

-Eye-popping design and décor is the hallmark of Joel LaSalle's Stanza restaurant. which is a fine destination for excellent, eclectic Italian fare.
-Yellowtail crudo is a terrific way to kick off a meal here, and vou'll certainly want to tuck into at least one of the homemade pastas: bucatini alla carbonara is a great choice.
+Eye-popping design and décor is the hallmark of Joel LaSalle's Stanza restaurant, which is a fine destination for excellent, Italian fare.
+Yellowtail crudo is a terrific way to kick off a meal here, and you'll certainly want to tuck into at least one of the homemade pastas: bucatini alla carbonara is a great choice.
 Beverage manager Jimmy Santangelo's first-rate wine and cocktail collection adds to the enjoyment of a Stanza meal.

 801-746-4441 | stanzaslc.com

 FELDMAN'S DELI

 For an authentic, Jewish-style (not kosher) eating experience in Utah, look no further than Feldman's Deli.
 Created by husband-and-wife team Michael and Janet Feldman, this is the real deal.
 The menu can transport you to the East Coast, where the Feldmans hail from, with temptations like boil-andbake bagels, house-made kishka, potato and onion knish, matzo ball soup, gefilte fish and, of course, overstuffed deli sandwiches.
 And there's entertainment to boot.
 Look for "Old Jews Telling Jokes" comedy nights as well as live music on weekends.

-(12) RICO COCINA Y TEQUILA BAR

-With no shortage of Mexican restaurants in town, owner Jorge Fierro raised the bar in 2009 with a colorful homage to artist Frida Kahlo.
-Fierro has evolved the tucked-away restaurant's vibrant space to the roots of his renowned Rico brand, keeping some of Frida's signature dishes but folding in more familiar Mexican cuisine.
-You'll also find an excellent selection of tequilas, mezcal, cocktails, wines and beers.
+801-906-0369 | feldmansdeli.com

+TABLE X

+Two chefs, Mike Blocher and Nick Fahs, share duties that range from recipe development and cooking in the kitchen to helping deliver food to customers' tables.
+It's a formula that seems to work, judging from the happy faces of diners and the James Beard semifinalist recognition.
+The restaurant team tends to 13 raised garden beds on-site that contribute to the elegantly displayed dishes anchored by fresh and clean flavors.

-801-983-6692 | ricococinaytequilabar.com
+385-528-3712 | tablexrestaurant.com

-(8) HSL

 This is chef/owner Briar Handly's Salt Lake sister restaurant to Handle, located in Park City.
 With locally sourced ingredients that are mostly organic, HSL offers nourishing meals with a ultra-inventive spin.
-Imagine smoked parsnip "bacon," with red beets, Granny Smith apples, and pink peppercorn honey, for example.
+Imagine smoked parsnip "bacon" with red beets, Granny Smith apples and pink peppercorn honey, for example.
 Ash-roasted cabbage, anybody?
-The beef cheek burger with duck fat-fried spuds is one of the tastiest things on the planet, and who but the alwayssurprising Handly will glaze a pork shank with apple butter and Frank's Red Hot Sauce?
+The beef cheek burger with duck fat-fried spuds is one of the tastiest things on the planet, and who but the always-surprising Handly will glaze a pork shank with apple butter and Frank's Red Hot Sauce?
 801-539-9999 | hslrestaurant.com